Cyndi-24/-Machine-Learning-Fraud-Detection-Transaction-Screening-App/README.md

 - Support faster, more consistent transaction-risk screening

 The trade-off between precision and recall is especially important in practice.
 Higher recall helps detect more fraudulent transactions, while higher precision reduces the number of legitimate transactions incorrectly flagged for review.

-## Analytical Questions

-1. Can transaction characteristics be used to distinguish fraudulent transactions from legitimate transactions?
-2. Which transaction characteristics contribute most strongly to fraud prediction?
-3. How do fraudulent transactions differ from legitimate transactions?
-4. Which classification model provides the most balanced performance for detecting the minority fraud class?
-5. Can the selected model be deployed through an interactive application for screening new transactions

 ## Tools Used